Maybe that's because they were taught not to talk to strangers, and they were taught to not talk about themselves.

 If that’s you, and you want to grow your sales - and who doesn’t - you need to change your thinking because a story is the most effective way when selling to get past someone’s logical mind and appeal to their heart.

 Here’s What’s Wrong With A Just The Facts Approach

 Using an Analytical approach means you are using the logical part of your brain, the neo cortex or as I call it, the Critical Parent, by providing fact after fact when trying to justify your pricing.

 Because of this, your potential customer, who you’ve forced to stay in their own Critical Parent part of their brain, is judging and analyzing everything you say for accuracy and relevance.

 And gosh forbid you say something is a good deal because they’ll have to check it - whether on their smartphone or a trip to a competitor.

 No one is inspired to act solely based on facts, as logic tells them that just like a missed bus, another deal will come along shortly, if they just wait.

-A well-structured story during a sale helps a customer experience what happened to a stranger as if it had happened to them too.
-When that customer hears the positive outcome, it removes fear of purchase.
+A well-structured and engaging story during a sale helps your customers experience what happened to a stranger as if it had happened to them too.
+When they hear the positive outcome, it removes fear of purchase.

-A brief setup the situation.
+A brief setup Just saying you're family-owned or a fair value doesn't provide an emotional connection that makes us want to visit your store. for the situation.
 Where did it happen and when?